craftercms/docs/source/developers/projects/craftercms/index.rst

 .. note::

     * If you don't specify the ``env`` parameter, it means all environments (where applicable).
-    * In the current version of Crafter CMS, some services run in the same Web container, and that implies the stopping/starting of one of these services will cause other services to stop/start as well.
+    * In the current version of CrafterCMS, some services run in the same Web container, and that implies the stopping/starting of one of these services will cause other services to stop/start as well.
     * The Gradle task property ``moduleName`` accepts one or multiple module/s, separated by commas like this: ``./gradlew build -PmoduleName=search,studio``
     * The ``clean`` command does not delete previously built environment folders ``crafter-authoring`` and ``crafter-delivery``.
 To build a fresh copy of these two, backup your custom data and delete both folders manually.